Meera0234/Case-Study/README.md

 ---

 ## Scope cuts

-Named deliberately, because what was left out is as much a decision as what went in.

 - **Text-layer PDFs only.** Scanned invoices need real OCR — a separate project, and the honest answer is that this system reports them as unreadable rather than guessing.
 - **No vendor master data.** The vendor name is taken as extracted, not verified against a supplier list.
 This is the single biggest remaining fraud gap.